xStarbound/xStarbound/doc/lua/player.md

 For a secondary player, the primary/alt firing state will remain set until the primary player warps or dies, the state is changed via a callback again, or the secondary player becomes primary.

-The `fireMode` parameter is case-insensitive.
+The `fireMode` parameter is case-sensitive.

 ---